bridge-school/content/resources/git-rebase.md

 Once you've done this, git will give you the option of editing the commit messages for all of the commits you've changed.
 You can edit your commit messages into a single commit that describes the work you've done on the branch.
 When you're finished editing the messages, save and quit your editor.

 At this point you can push your new, squashed changes.
-You'll likely need to force push, so rather than:
+Since you've just changed the git history of your branch, you'll need to force push, so rather than:
 `git push`

 you'll need: